 The City is proud to be the leader in Reconciliation in our community and we are leading the way with our second Reconciliation Action Plan currently in negotiation.
 We are also proud of the fact that we are the only Local Government organisation in Western Australia that has a second RAP.

 View the latest version of the Reconciliation Action Plan.

 The Wajarri Dictionary App is the first of its kind in WA.
 It was been developed by the Bundiyarra – Irra Wangga Language Centre which is based in Geraldton.

 The app features almost 2,000 Wajarri words.
 Each word has an English translation, as well a detailed description, including cultural and natural information (where available).
 Audio recordings with syllable breakdown to assist with pronunciation accompany all entries.
 The Wajarri language featured in this app was traditionally spoken in the Murchison region of the state, and is now spoken throughout the wider Midwest and with Wajarri people all over the country and planet.

 Download the Wajarri Dictionary App from the AppStore or Google Play.

 NAIDOC Week is celebrated every year in the first week of July.
 It is a time for Aboriginal people of the nation to celebrate their culture, history, song, dance and art.
 It is also a time to recognise the important contribution that Aboriginal people of Australia have made to our country and society.

-View the NAIDOC Week 2016 calendar of events.
+Check back soon for a NAIDOC Week 2017 calendar of events.

 National Reconciliation Week (NRW)